dineshkumar0502/delta-demo2/README.md

 # delta-demo2
-This is Demo dor Git and Githup Class
+This is Demo dor Git and Githup Class.